• despondent •

 Meaning: Dejected, discouraged, disheartened.

-Notes: Today's Good Word is the adjective of the verb despond "to become dejected, discouraged", as in "Henry desponded at the news that his knitting won no ribbons at the county fair."
+Notes: Today's Good Word is the adjective of the verb despond "to become dejected, discouraged", as in "Hussein desponded at the results of this year's election."
 The noun is formed either by adding the suffix -s, and spelling the result despondence [dis-pahn-dênts] or by adding the combination -s+y, resulting in despondency.
 (Don't let the spelling fool you.)

 In Play: Despondency is a milder, shorter form of depression: "Miriam Webster has been rather despondent since losing the spelling bee."
 Anything disappointing is apt to leave us despondent: "Natalie Cladd has been rather despondent since seeing Maud Lynn Dresser in the same cocktail dress she wore to the spring cotillion."